Yaks at Matheson Farms

 The babies are tiny at birth and very fluffy and curly.
 The adults are smaller than beef cattle and eat far less even taking size into consideration.
 They mature more slowly but live to be 25-30 years of age.

 There are three main color patterns.
 The patterns are solid Black, Trim (a little while star/triangle on the head, white on feet, and/or white on the tip of the tail), and Royal (black and white spotted).
 A Black mated to a Royal produces a Trim.
 There are also two nose colors.
 The Imperial has a black nose and the Native has a grey nose.
-Although the vast majority are black or black and white, a few golden and white have been reported in this country.
+Although the vast majority are black or black and white in this country, other colors are seen in Asia and Europe.

-Our plan is to 1. enjoy them, 2. produce quality breeding stock, 3. eventually produce some Yak and Yak hybrid meat.
+Our plan is to 1. enjoy them, 2. produce quality breeding stock, 3. produce some Yak and Yak hybrid meat.
 The meat is very lean, mild but almost sweet in taste and is much lower in calories.
-The herd stands at nine animals today – Blacks, Trims, and our new Royals.
+The herd stands at 30 plus animals today – Blacks, Trims, and Royals.